LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 For a Derby-related datasource definition, any bean property supported by the `EmbeddedXADataSource` class can be specified within the `connectionProperties` property group.
 For more information about the properties supported by the `EmbeddedXADataSource` class, and its super classes, see the [Apache Derby documentation](https://db.apache.org/derby/docs/10.13/publishedapi/org/apache/derby/jdbc/EmbeddedXADataSource.html).

 To disable the multitenant feature for a particular offering add to your `fhirServer/persistence/datasources` entry `multitenant` and set false to disable, and true to enable, only for Db2 is the default set to true.

+#### 3.4.2.4 Database Access TransactionManager
+The TransactionManager controls the timeout of database queries.

+To expand the transaction timeout value, one can copy over the `transaction-manager-long.xml` from the WLP configDropins from `/disabled` to `/overrides` folder, or set the Environment variable `FHIR_TRANSACTION_MANAGER=120s` or enter the value in the server.env file at the root of the WLP instance.
+The value should be at least as granular as seconds or minutes.
+Example values are 120s or 2m.
+You should not lower this below 120s.

 # 4 Customization
 You can modify the default server implementation by taking advantage of the IBM FHIR server's extensibility.
 The following extension points are available: